 - Killed Off for Real: Ken is killed by Balrog and Sagat.
-A clump of his hair is mailed to Ryu.
+They mail his bloody scalp to Ryu.

 - Off Model: Everywhere, especially with the kids who star in Ken's soda commercial, as well as how poor perspective issues make it look like fireballs are being thrown upward at an angle and landing at their intended target.

 - Still in that soda commercial: when Ken has a disgusted look in his face, you'd think they drew him to look just like Robin Williams for that frame.
 From there you can have an idea of the art level...